 Students at SIS are encouraged to take action during the process of their lifelong learning.
 Action can be to use an opportunity in order to show an independent study for themselves, others and the environment which promotes the international mindedness and awareness of being a global citizen.
 Action usually begins with guidance of teachers and evolves into independent and responsible way of trying to change something in the world.
 Action may happen in and beyond the school, and teachers at SIS always try to promote the idea of taking action more independently.

 In the final year of the PYP, students participate in a culminating project, the PYP exhibition.
-This requires that each student demonstrates engagement with the five essential elements of the programme: knowledge, concepts, approaches to learning, attitudes and action.
+This requires that each student demonstrates engagement with the essential elements of the programme: knowledge, concepts, approaches to learning, dispositions and action.

 The PYP exhibition has a number of key purposes including the following: